Thomas-Walker-Lynch/project-enviroment/README.md

+# `share`

-Share is a collection of scripts and resources I use for multiple github projects.
+`share` is a collection of scripts and resources I use for multiple github projects.
 Scripts include such things as ‘start’, ’push’, and ‘pull’.
 Built into the scripts are assumptions on the structure of the directory used for holding a project.

+Although `share` is a repo, and a project, the scripts in `share` do not work with `share`.
+In case you want to modify the `share` project, there is a `share_init.sh` script which you may move to your ~/bin and customize.

 ## What is a ‘project’